 There was some good news.
 After two months of talking on various forums and searching for jobs in Europe, I finally decided to move to Portugal.

 Why Portugal?
-In fact, there are many reasons.
-Firstly it’s a coastal country, and I really wanted to live by the ocean.
+There are many reasons.
+Firstly it’s a coastal country, and I wanted to live by the ocean.
 In addition, in Portugal, the IT sector is growing every year, and you can already count on a good position.

 This is how I found MoveToCascais.
 From there, everything was simple: the first consultation, the answers to all my questions about moving to Europe, and, of course, the new resume that we prepared together with the staff of the service.
 At first, I did not expect any quick results.
 I was even more surprised when I was invited to my first interview a week later.